 Forty years later, Hollander, director of training at the 3East continuum at McLean, is one of the nation’s top experts in borderline personality disorder (BPD) and one of its signature behaviors: self-injury.

-With abundant support from Joseph Gold, MD, chief of the Simches Center of Excellence in Child and Adolescent Psychiatry and chief medical officer; psychologist Cynthia Kaplan, PhD; and Philip G. Levendusky, PhD, ABPP, senior vice president, Business Development and Communications, Hollander, his wife, Janna Hobbs, LICSW, and psychiatrist Blaise Aguirre, MD, founded the 3East continuum at McLean.
+With abundant support from Joseph Gold, MD, chief of the Simches Division of Child and Adolescent Psychiatry and chief medical officer; psychologist Cynthia Kaplan, PhD; and Philip G. Levendusky, PhD, ABPP, senior vice president, Business Development and Communications, Hollander, his wife, Janna Hobbs, LICSW, and psychiatrist Blaise Aguirre, MD, founded the 3East continuum at McLean.
 Today, 3East is a nationally renowned constellation of programs for young people with BPD.

 In addition to engaging in self-injury, patients with BPD struggle with emotional volatility.
 Relationships, including with therapists, can be fraught, so clinicians are often reluctant to take these patients.
 From the beginning, Hollander gravitated toward them, admiring their spirit, intensity, and passion.

 As a salute to Hollander’s impact on the lives of young people and their families, Stephen and Ruth Palmer made a $1 million gift to establish the 3East Endowed Director Fund, with Hollander as its first incumbent.

 “For those of us who know Michael, it goes without saying that his positive impact on young lives has been without measure,” said Stephen Palmer.
 “For those who don’t, we know the world will be a better place as the reach of his work widens.”